KGLiDS: A Platform for Semantic Abstraction, Linking, and Automation of Data Science: Semantic Abstraction

 \subsection{Pipeline Abstraction}

 A data science pipeline, i.e., code or script, performs one or more data science tasks, e.g., data analysis, visualization, or modelling.
 The pipeline could be abstracted as a control flow graph, in which code statements are nodes and edges are a flow of instruction or data.
 The objective of pipeline abstraction is to have a language-independent representation of the pipeline semantics, such as code and data flow within a pipeline, invocations of built-in or third-party libraries, and parameters used in such invocations.
 This information can be obtained using dynamic or static program analysis.
+While our pipeline abstraction is generalizable to several programming languages, the current implementation supports Python \cite{kaggle_survey}, which covers the vast majority of data science pipelines.